fikrielfakir/crimson-zenith-rebuild/replit.md

   - All admin features use modern React patterns with TypeScript and shadcn/ui components
   - Professional admin interface ready for backend integration

-- **September 24, 2025**: Fresh GitHub import successfully set up and verified
+- **September 25, 2025**: Fresh GitHub import successfully set up and verified in Replit environment
-- Resolved missing dependencies by installing concurrently and running full `npm install`
+- Successfully resolved all missing dependencies by running full `npm install`
-- Verified development workflow ("Dev Server") running successfully on port 5000
+- Verified development workflow ("Dev Server") running successfully with concurrent setup
-- Backend Express server running on port 3001 for image serving API
+- Frontend Vite server running on port 5000 (properly configured for Replit proxy with host: 0.0.0.0, allowedHosts: true)
-- Confirmed Vite configuration properly set for Replit environment (host: 0.0.0.0, allowedHosts: true)
+- Backend Express server running on port 3001 for image serving API with health check endpoint
-- Tested application loads correctly in Replit proxy environment showing ATJ logo and "Explore Morocco's Best Sports Clubs" header
+- All LSP TypeScript diagnostics resolved - code is clean and error-free
 - Configured autoscale deployment (build: `npm run build`, start: `npm run start`)
-- All LSP diagnostics resolved - code is clean and error-free
+- Tested both frontend and backend components - all endpoints responding correctly
 - All setup tasks completed - application is fully functional and ready for development and deployment

 ## User Preferences